bbgportfolio/AffinityCode/README.md

 * Save/Load

 ## 1.1 Code Contributions by Nathan Grimes
 A scene manager acts as the primary entry point for the program.
 It includes all sound systems, foreground fade-in/fade-out systems, and scene management systems.
 The `SceneController.cs` script is built with modularity to allow any other script or unity component extend its functionality.
-If a specific scene needs to be loaded, a scene name can be provided, otherwise it loads game levels incrementally by scene name "Level" + level value.
+If a specific scene needs to be loaded, a scene name can be provided, otherwise it automatically loads game levels incrementally by scene name "Level" + level value.
 The scene manager loads and unloads other scenes that run simultaneously, these scenes are built to communicate requests across this multi-scene environment.

 The `SoundFactory.cs` script uses the factory design pattern to play the instrumental tones triggered by a player moving a piece or placing a piece in the correct location.
 A cycling randomized list with logic that asserts unique tones guarantees that the player will hear a different tone each time they trigger one.